 I simply filled a rusty vintage urn with fresh walnuts that are now drying in the sun.

 I added some fall candles and a pumpkin and hung a lantern or two to finish the look.

 I took this picture early in the morning.
 Look at that sun flare!
 I think it is actually quite cool.

-I hope you liked my DIY fall flower arrangement tutorial.
+I hope you liked my DIY outdoor centerpiece idea.
 If you’d like to see me make one in real-time, you can check out how I used this same urn in a winter garden table decoration (that was so easy and fun to make I even included a whole how-to video).